uweschmitt/emzed/website/installation.rst

 1. Install *Python XY* from http://www.pythonxy.com.
 We recommend version *2.7.2.1*.

     This is a Python
-    distribution targetting scientific computing with Python.
+    distribution targeting scientific computing with Python.
 It contains the right versions of Python and the used libraries.

 2. Install *R* from http://www.r-project.org.